mpursley/mpursley.github.io/resume_test.md

 | &nbsp;             | • Worked with several hardware and software vendors to install and configure a 100 SGI Linux 1U render nodes, 25 MacPro Workstations, and a 40TB SGI Raid Storage Server, connected through a new HP ProCurve Gigabyte network.
 | &nbsp;             | • Developed a clone-able dual-boot MacOSX and Fedora Core Linux system install for the studio's 25 MacPro Workstations.
 | &nbsp;             | • Developed a clone-able Fedora Core Linux based system install for the Studio's 100 Render nodes, using Render Management through PipelineFX's Qube.
-| &nbsp;             | • Manage and Support the Studio's Render-farm with 100 Linux 1U RenderNodes and 25 MacPro workstations.
+| &nbsp;             | • Managed and Supported the Studio's Render-farm with 100 Linux 1U RenderNodes and 25 MacPro workstations.
 | &nbsp;             | &nbsp;
 | &nbsp;             | **Render and Color Pipeline:**
 | &nbsp;             | • Worked with the CG Supervisor to help develop an AOV based render work-flow for workstations and renderfarm using Mental Ray 3.6.